 Progressive Business Media adds custom content division

-Falvey, whose career has focused on marketing and media, began in publishing and advertising with a 15 years as an account executive, including a stint with the Burris Agency, based here.
-She also co-owed a commercial printing and marketing firm and most recently was the marketing and account director with Pace, a content marketing agency.
+Falvey, whose career has focused on marketing and media, began in publishing and advertising with a 15 years as an account executive.
+She also co-owned a commercial printing and marketing firm and most recently was the marketing and account director with Pace, a content marketing agency.

 "And online, we can provide an equally comprehensive assortment of customized digital solutions including e-books, microsites, website development and enhancement, white papers, e-newsletters and social media strategies, just to name a few," she added.